AshaCowell/Corals_Bleaching/README.md

 ![Alt text](image-3.png)
 ## Spatial Analysis

 A spatial analysis was conducted to visualize coral bleaching events geospatially.
 Using the cleaned dataset, maps were generated to illustrate the distribution of bleaching severity levels first globally and then the two regions which based on the dataset had the largest occurences of bleaching were mapped, the Americas and Australia.
 It was noted that while both regions have expereinced significant coral bleaching, the Americas has had a lot of corals with low bleaching severity, as opposed to Australia which had more occurences of high coral bleaching.
-Additionally

 ## Conclusion